ernest-bruce/human-internet/free_humanity/free_humanity.md

 · entities who seek to benefit individuals and society efficiently, but without the need to produce huge profits, could be an avenue through which humanity can develop and nurture projects that are not influenced by the business interests of entities whose main goal is to produce profits for their owners and shareholders

 transportation businesses do not build bespoke highways between their customers’ locations
-· they hire the best drivers they can get, and put them in the best trucks they can use, to deliver their cargo safely and on time
+· they hire the best drivers they can get, and put them in the best trucks they can afford, to deliver their cargo safely and on time
 · but the highways are built to be safe and reliable by people we trust to make them that way, [highway·engineers][highway·engineering]
 · truck drivers do not build the highways on which they do their work
 · but they know their trucks, they operate them so that they perform efficiently and safely, they learn everything about them so that they can tell when something is wrong